junxit/us-congress-bills-117/bill.md

     - **(A)** the peer support communication;
     - **(B)** the peer support counseling session out of which the peer support communication arose;
     - **(C)** the peer support counseling session of which the peer support communication is a record; or
-    - **(D)** the communication made in the course of a peer support counseling session that the peer support communication is regarding; or
+    - **(D)** the communication made in the course of a peer support counseling session that the peer support communication is regarding;
-  - **(3)** a court of competent jurisdiction issues an order or subpoena requiring the disclosure of the peer support communication.
+  - **(3)** a court of competent jurisdiction issues an order or subpoena requiring the disclosure of the peer support communication; or
+  - **(4)** the peer support communication contains information that is required by law to be disclosed.
 - **(d)** *Rule of construction* Nothing in subsection (b) shall be construed to prohibit the disclosure of—
   - **(1)** an observation made by a law enforcement officer of a peer support participant outside of a peer support counseling session; or
   - **(2)** knowledge of a law enforcement officer about a peer support participant not gained from a peer support communication.